STMicroelectronics/BlueSTSDK_Python/README.md

 ## Setting up the application examples
-The application examples can be accessed by cloning the git repository.
-Before running the application examples, please follow the steps here below.
+Before running the application examples, please prepare your devices as described here below:
  * The [example_ble_1.py](https://github.com/STMicroelectronics/BlueSTSDK_Python/blob/master/blue_st_examples/example_ble_1.py) application example shows how to perform a BLE scan, connect to a device, retrieve its exported features, and get push notifications from it.
 The application requires to set up a device equipped with BLE connectivity and a FW compatible with the [BlueST Protocol](https://github.com/STMicroelectronics/BlueSTSDK_Python#bluest-protocol), e.g. the [SensorTile](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/sensor-solution-eval-boards/steval-stlkt01v1.html) development kit and the [FP-SNS-MOTENV1](http://www.st.com/content/st_com/en/products/embedded-software/mcus-embedded-software/stm32-embedded-software/stm32-ode-function-pack-sw/fp-sns-motenv1.html) function pack.
  * The [example_ble_2.py](https://github.com/STMicroelectronics/BlueSTSDK_Python/blob/master/blue_st_examples/example_ble_2.py) application example shows how to connect to a BLE device exporting a "Stepper Motor" feature, to get its status, and to send commands to it.
 The application requires to set up a device equipped with BLE connectivity and a stepper motor control, e.g.:
    * A [NUCLEO-F401RE](http://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-eval-tools/stm32-mcu-eval-tools/stm32-mcu-nucleo/nucleo-f401re.html) development board